 If not in your home, where will your loved one go?
 Living in a family multi-generational home isn’t for everyone.
 Your parent might prefer “shared-living” adults living under the same roof but not romantically involved, a sort of roommate experience.
 Or perhaps a retirement community with defined living stages, from independent to assisted, and full-time care.
 Many families find living together can save money but not necessarily sanity and look to house their parents out of direct living contact.
 Talk it out as a family.
 Even if the conversation is difficult to have, it is better than responding to a catastrophic fall or illness, forcing a change of housing for your parent.

 Find out how your aging loved one feels about the next step when they will no longer be able to live alone.
 Your parent’s thoughts may surprise you.
 It can help to speak with an elder attorney to address issues that invariably present themselves.
 If your parent sells their home, how will they handle the profit?
 Should you want a monthly living expense contribution?
 Can you claim your parent as a dependent on your tax return?
 Your parent may no longer have to pay bills but may have other assets and policies to manage; who will handle asset management and premium payments?
 Goodwill goes a long way to a successful living arrangement but so does preparedness.
 Having pre-set a structure to address issues will allow you to focus on enjoying your time with your loved one.

-If you have questions or would like to discuss your personal situation, please don’t hesitate to contact us at 513-771-2444.
+If you have questions or would like to discuss your personal situation, please don’t hesitate to reach out.
+Please contact our Cincinnati office by calling us at 513-771-2444 with any questions.